From bloodletting to transfusions, as our understanding of the nature of blood has changed so has the role it plays in medicine.

 We know that if we break the skin we bleed, and if we lose too much blood we die.
 From the earliest times, people have understood the importance of blood for life.
 But our knowledge of what blood is and the role it plays in the body has changed over the centuries.

 The humoral system of medicine, practised in Europe for hundreds of years, defined blood as one of four vital bodily fluids.
-In order to maintain good health and treat illness, the four substances—or humours—needed to be kept in balance.
+In order to maintain good health and treat illness, it was believed that the four substances—or humours—needed to be kept in balance.

 Developments in anatomy during the Renaissance began to challenge the humoral system.
 As physicians and researchers carried out further investigations and experiments on blood, their understanding of the function and nature of it began to change.